 Youth as Development Partners

-ACDI/VOCA collaborates with local partners to develop interventions where youth are informed, consulted and share decision-making power on matters of importance to them.
-Youth engaged as staff and project partners contribute to project design, implementation and monitoring.
-They play an important role as social agents in engaging all stakeholder groups.
+ACDI/VOCA collaborates with local allies to develop interventions where youth are informed, consulted and given decision making and implementation power on matters important to them.
+Youth bring fresh ideas to the table and play an important role as social agents in engaging all stakeholder groups.

 - In an area with high religious tensions and intolerance in Kazakhstan, we constructed three youth centers to encourage youth participation in community events and ethnic-based tolerance trainings.

-ACDI/VOCA believes nothing could be more important than investing in youth as a cross-cutting principle on all projects.
+ACDI/VOCA believes nothing could be more important than investing in youth and has adopted that principle for all its projects.
 Today’s youth are the future.

 - Jamaica – Jamaica Rural Economy and Ecosystems Adapting to Climate cHange (Ja REEACH)